oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      ```
      {{% /expand%}}

-1. Once you're domain is up and running, you can call the sample's web app to determine if the datasource deployed.
+1. After your domain is up and running, you can call the sample web application to determine if the data source deployed.

    Send a web application request to the load balancer: